rokudogobu/dlydldir/README.md

 When a pop-up which asks for a permission is displayed, please allow this program to access Downloads folder.

-After re-login to your Mac or by executing following command, installed agent will be started.

-	$ make bootstrap

 ## License